jim-junior/jim-junior/README.md

 Hey there,

-I am Beingana Jim Junior,
+I am Beingana Jim Junior, I love implemeting open standards into code.

 Here are a few personal projects